debrouwere/hector/README.md

 Context are the variables that get passed to a template to render it, and that also often determine the path and name of the rendered file.
 You might know them as _locals_ or _data_ or _template variables_.

 In most web frameworks, context mostly comes from a database.
-In Hector, context comes from the file path, a file's content (available as `body`) or its front matter (available as `meta`), any defaults or global variables you specify.
+In Hector, context comes from the file path, a file's content (available as `content`) or its front matter (available as `meta`), any defaults or global variables you specify.

 Hector also uses context to fill in placeholders in a route or a layout.

-In addition to the context Hector passes on from the individual file that is being rendered, it will also include the context from all other files in the data source for a route.
+In addition to the context Hector passes on from the individual file that is being rendered (available under `context`, but also expanded out into `content` and `meta`), it will also include the context from all other files in the data source for a route.
 You'll find these under `data`.
 Hector also passes in a couple of template helpers.
 These are under `helpers`.

     context set
         file path